krischerven/scarlatti/scarlatti-vs-lollypop.md

 - Added a search synonym feature, allowing mapping of search terms to related search terms
 - Added a search typo feature, which works like search synonyms but disregards the original word
 - Added an option to enable displaying the current track on startup (now disabled by default)
+- Added a RC option to open the source of the current track in a web browser

 # Major bugfixes missing in Lollypop
 - Fixed missing search results